-- Central Office will be available for employee use Monday through Friday, with a consistent opening and closing time of 8:30 am to 4:30 pm, respectively. - Offices single occupancy with no visitor access.
-Face coverings may be removed while an employee is alone in an enclosed office. - Central Office Cubicles workspace seating has been mapped for: - Capacity - Social distancing - o Discontinued use of shared seating areas - Employees are required to wear face coverings while working in cubicle seating, pursuant to Howard County Health Department guidance - Employees may remove their face covering to eat lunch at their desk, while maintaining social distance. - Employees are encouraged to avoid using water fountains, and to instead bring a personal water bottle. - Signage is displayed, indicating that water fountains should only be used as water bottle filling stations. - Usage of personal fans and/or air purifiers is prohibited. - Conference rooms until further notice, discontinue use of conference rooms for group meetings, and encourage video conferencing. - o Conference rooms may be used by an employee in a high traffic location or by an employee wishing to do project work. - o Conference room(s) use will be scheduled in advance through the calendar system. - Only one employee may occupy a conference room, after receiving confirmation through the calendar system. - o Place a sign on the door to indicate that the room is in use. - Board Room Has been mapped to allow for social distancing. - Restrooms Maximum of two person occupancy.
-Employees must be able to maintain a six foot separation while in the restroom. - Refrigerator/microwave areas limit use to one person at a time.
+- Central Office will be available for employee use Monday through Thursday, with a consistent opening and closing time of 8:30 am to 4:30 pm, respectively. - Offices single occupancy with no visitor access.
+Face coverings may be removed while an employee is alone in an enclosed office. - Central Office Cubicles workspace seating has been mapped for: - o Capacity - o Social distancing - Discontinued use of shared seating areas - Employees are required to wear face coverings while working in cubicle seating, pursuant to Howard County Health Department guidance - Employees may remove their face covering to eat lunch at their desk, while maintaining social distance. - Employees are encouraged to avoid using water fountains, and to instead bring a personal water bottle. - Signage will be displayed, indicating that water fountains should only be used as water bottle filling stations. - Conference rooms discontinue use of conference rooms for group meetings, and encourage video conferencing. - Conference rooms may be used by an employee in a high traffic location or by an employee wishing to do project work. - Conference room(s) use will be scheduled in advance through the calendar system. - Only one employee may occupy a conference room after receiving permission. - Place a sign on the door to indicate that the room is in use. - Board Room Does not provide sufficient space to allow for social distancing.
+Continue video conferencing.
+Members of the community may continue to view Board of Education meetings by livestreaming on the HCPSS web site or on Comcast channel 95/Verizon 42. - Restrooms single occupancy.
+When the restroom is occupied, employees are to wait in the hallway, with spots indicated at six-foot distances. - Refrigerator/microwave areas limit use to one person at a time. - o Employees should use hand sanitizer before and after using appliances - Cafe Food available "to go."
+Remove seating or indicate seats are unavailable though signage placement.

-- Cafe when operational, food is available for carry out only, until further notice. - Stairways signage for an "up" stairway and a "down" stairway. - Elevators limit to one occupant.
-Hand sanitizer stations have been placed outside of elevators. - Signage placed throughout common areas to remind of social distancing, face coverings, and washing hands, including entry to building (reminding not to enter if experiencing fever, cough, shortness of breath, fatigue, loss of taste, etc.). - Employee work spaces have been evaluated in all other non-school buildings
+- Stairways establish an "up" stairway and a "down" stairway. - Elevators limit to one occupant.
+Locate hand sanitizer stations outside of elevators. - Signage will be placed throughout common areas to remind of social distancing, face coverings, and washing hands, including entry to building (reminding not to enter if experiencing fever, cough, shortness of breath, fatigue, loss of taste, etc.). - Hallways one way walking traffic pattern, indicated on the floor. - During an emergency or fire drill, one-way patterns will not be in effect. - Buildings will be unavailable for use on Fridays, to allow Custodians the opportunity to thoroughly clean and disinfect. - Employee work spaces have been evaluated in all other non-school buildings

-9 HVAC Guidance
+10| HVAC Guidance